tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 Now that your node is in full sync, you can proceed with the most important part: (1) your baker parameters import into your baker node and (2) submit your baker registration on the blockchain.

 You have the option to use a TezSign device, a Ledger hardware wallet, or a local unencrypted software key (soft key).
 TezSign is recommended for new bakers.
 Ledger remains a valid option for existing setups.
-See [Baking with TezSign](/tezbake/tutorials/baking-with-tezsign/) for the recommended approach.
+See the TezSign section in [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/#recommended-set-up-tezsign-consensus-and-companion-keys) for the recommended approach.

 If you use TezSign, back up the `tezsign` folder from the Linux-only `data` partition after key generation.
 See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).